KohlerHECTOR/PANDROIDE/README.md

 Compatibility between CEM and Bernoulli Policy.
 Fix plot axes and problem of last eval.
 Make a "CustomNetwork" class with dim of NN and policy type as arguments.
+Compatibility of simple_rendering.py with all types of policy.